deepfactor-io/appsec-village-pod-dc31/README.md

-  - Using an eBPF program (Extended Berkeley Packet Filter) in the kernel to receive notification when a monitored process invokes a syscall the tool is intereseted in
+  - Using an eBPF program (Extended Berkeley Packet Filter) in the kernel to receive notification when a monitored process invokes a syscall the tool is interested in
   - Using external monitoring (ptrace, ktrace, strace, etc)

 Monitoring library calls can be accomplished by injecting code into a process